 Size and Weight:

 If only Saurornitholestes had been given a manageable name, it might be as popular as its more famous cousin, Velociraptor.
-Both these dinosaurs were good examples of dromaeosaurs (better known to the general public as raptors), with their slight, agile builds, sharp teeth, relatively large brains, big-clawed hind feet, and (probably) feathers.
+Both these dinosaurs were excellent examples of late Cretaceous dromaeosaurs (better known to the general public as raptors), with their slight, agile builds, sharp teeth, relatively large brains, big-clawed hind feet, and (probably) feathers.

-Tantalizingly, paleontologists have found a wing bone of the huge pterosaur Quetzalcoatlus with a Saurornitholestes tooth embedded inside it.
-Since it's unlikely that a 30-pound raptor could have taken down a 200-pound pterosaur all by itself, this can be taken as evidence that either a) Saurornitholestes hunted in packs or b) a lucky Saurornitholestes happened upon an already-dead Quetzalcoatlus and took a bite.
+Tantalizingly, paleontologists have discovered a wing bone of the huge pterosaur Quetzalcoatlus with a Saurornitholestes tooth embedded inside it.
+Since it's unlikely that a 30-pound raptor could have taken down a 200-pound pterosaur all by itself, this can be taken as evidence that either a) Saurornitholestes hunted in packs or b) more likely, a lucky Saurornitholestes happened upon an already-dead Quetzalcoatlus and took a bite out of the carcass.